You are here

 Avoid using the terms high- or low-functioning when referring to a person with autism (or any condition).
 This language is stigmatizing, dehumanizing, and vague.
 Instead, describe the person’s needs specifically, e.g., high-support needs; person with intellectual disabilities; person with language disabilities.

 Neurodiversity describes the idea that people experience and interact with the world around them in many ways, with no one "right" way of thinking, learning, and behaving, and differences are not deficits.
 Neurodiversity refers to the diversity of all people, but it is often used in the context of autism spectrum disorder and other neurological or developmental disorders such as ADHD or dyslexia.
 This language can be helpful to use when talking about workplace or classroom accommodations for neurodiverse people.
-Referring to someone as neurodiverse or neurodivergent is a way to focus on the positive aspects of their differences and what that can bring to the group setting, rather than focusing on their disabilities.
+Referring to someone as neurodiverse or neurodivergent is a way to focus on the positive aspects of their differences and what that can bring to the group setting.

 Nonspeaking vs. nonverbal